cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 1. The instructions describe a local installation.
 2. The user documentation, for the most part, lacks procedural information.

-The following sections contain brief analysiss of each element of the Project Documentation rubric.
+The following sections contain brief analyses of each element of the Project Documentation rubric.

 #### Information architecture